Dievpo/Portfolio/15_Module_project_3/README.md

 - vehicles — information about affected vehicles
 	Has non-unique case_id and non-unique party_number, which are mapped to the collisions table and the parties table.
 If you need a unique identifier, this is case_id and party_number.
 ## Project Structure
 1. Connect to the database.
 Load the sql tables
 2. Conduct an initial study of the tables
 	2.1 Conclusion
-3. Conduct a statistical analysis of the accident factors 3.1 Let's find out in which months the greatest number of accidents occurs (collisions table) 3.2 We will analyze the severity of damage to the vehicle, based on the condition of the road at the time of the accident 3.3 Find the most common causes of accidents (parties table) 3.3.1 We will find the most frequent violations:
+3. Conduct a statistical analysis of the accident factors
+	3.1 Let's find out in which months the greatest number of accidents occurs (collisions table)
+	3.2 We will analyze the severity of damage to the vehicle, based on the condition of the road at the time of the accident
+	3.3 Find the most common causes of accidents (parties table)
+		3.3.1 We will find the most frequent violations
-		3.3.2 Does the weather affect the probability of an accident:
+		3.3.2 Does the weather affect the probability of an accident
-		3.3.3 Does lighting affect the likelihood of an accident:
-	3.4 Cars with what type of body are more likely to be seriously damaged in an accident 3.5 Conclusions:
+		3.3.3 Does lighting affect the likelihood of an accident 3.4 Cars with what type of body are more likely to be seriously damaged in an accident
+	3.5 Conclusions
 4. Create a model for driver risk assessment
-	4.1 We will prepare a data set based on the primary assumption of the customer:
+	4.1 We will prepare a data set based on the primary assumption of the customer
 	4.2 EDA
-	4.3 We will carry out the primary selection of the factors necessary for the model 4.3.1 Let's look at the distribution of the target column 4.3.2 vehicle_type
+	4.3 We will carry out the primary selection of the factors necessary for the model
+		4.3.1 Let's look at the distribution of the target column
+		4.3.2 vehicle_type
 		4.3.3 vehicle_age
 		4.3.4 party_type
 		4.3.5 insurance_premium
 		4.3.6 party_sobriety
 		4.3.7 party_drug_physical
 		4.3.8 cellphone_in_use
 		4.3.9 weather_1
 		4.3.10 location_type
 		4.3.11 collision_damage
 		4.3.12 primary_collision_factor
 		4.3.13 type_of_collision
 		4.3.14 motor_vehicle_involved_with
 		4.3.15 road_surface
 		4.3.16 road_condition_1
 		4.3.17 lighting
 		4.3.18 collision_date
 		4.3.19 collision_time
 		4.3.20 We encode categorical features
-		4.3.21 We will prepare training and test samples 4.3.22 Let's do the scaling
+		4.3.21 We will prepare training and test samples
+		4.3.22 Let's do the scaling
-	4.4 Conclusion:
+	4.4 Conclusion
 5. Model Selection
-	5.1 Let's choose a metric for evaluating the model based on the task set by the business:
+	5.1 Let's choose a metric for evaluating the model based on the task set by the business
 	5.2 Decision Tree Classifier
 	5.3 Random Forest Classifier
 		5.4 CatBoost
 	5.5 Model Selection
 	5.6 Confusion Matrix - Error Matrix
-		5.6.1 Decision Tree:
+		5.6.1 Decision Tree
-		5.6.2 Random Forest:
+		5.6.2 Random Forest
-		5.6.3 CatBoost:
+		5.6.3 CatBoost
-	5.7 Let's analyze the importance of the main factors affecting the probability of an accident 5.8 Conclusions
+	5.7 Let's analyze the importance of the main factors affecting the probability of an accident
+	5.8 Conclusions
 6. Conclusions
 ## Results
 The best model is the Cart boost model.
 - F1 on the test sample = 0.63789